 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This magic number of steps is the equivalent of moving almost five miles,” says Travers.
-While this distance might, at first, be daunting, he says when you walk this distance you will burn somewhere between 35 and 120 calories per mile.
-It all depends on how well your body adapts to taking on oxygen and using fuel for energy.
+“This magic number of steps is the equivalent of moving almost five miles,” says Travers.
+While this distance might, at first, be daunting, he says when you walk this distance, you’ll burn somewhere between 35 and 120 calories per mile.
+“It all depends on your pace, and how well your body adapts to taking on oxygen and using fuel for energy,” he says.

 Boost your heart health by walking more

 Cardiovascular exercise, such as walking, can lower your resting heart rate, blood pressure, cholesterol and blood sugars while reducing your risk of developing diabetes or heart disease.
 What’s more, it can help you achieve a healthy weight.

 Reaching your daily and weekly goals — a little at a time

 - Park in the space farthest from the door in every parking lot.
 Whether you’re at the mall, the rec center, your workplace or the grocery store, always park as far away from your destination as possible.

 - Take the stairs instead of the elevator.
 Walking up the stairs will help toward your goal for cardiovascular exercise, too.

 - Use the bathroom farthest from your desk or station at work.
 If you work in a large building, this makes a big difference.
 You can even find bathrooms on other floors in a multi-floor office building — and don’t forget to take the stairs there and back.

 - Walk during your lunch hour.
 Take 10 minutes from your allowed lunchtime to go for a walk, if you’re able.
-By the end of the week, you want to achieve, at minimum, a total of 150 minutes of consecutive movement.
+By the end of the week, you want to achieve, at minimum, a total of 150 minutes of consistent movement.
 But you don’t have to follow a structured schedule each day.
 Go for a 10-minute walk during lunch one day, and the next day do a 45-minute walk in the morning before work.
 That’s 55 minutes toward your goal of 150 minutes.

 You can start small, and build

-Whether you are striving for those 10,000 daily steps or 150 minutes of consecutive steps per week, trying to improve your overall health is your ultimate goal.
-As long as you begin to move every day, you’ll find that taking those steps will become easier.
+Whether you’re striving for those 10,000 daily steps or 150 minutes of consecutive steps per week, trying to improve your overall health is your ultimate goal.
+“As long as you begin moving daily, you’ll find taking those steps will start becoming easier,” says Travers.